 - more information about the case becomes available

-- they have concerns about the original decision
+- there are concerns about the original decision

 A reconsideration will only happen if there are grounds for one – it is not a formal right.

-If a potential victim does not refer their case
+If a potential victim does not want you to refer their case

 The potential victim will not receive support through the NRM or get a formal decision.